Opentrons/http-api-beta/readme.md

             json={"data": {"command": "protocol.startRun", "data": {}}}
         )

-        # Wait until session is in the ‘finished’ state
+        # Wait until session is in the 'finished' state
         while True:
             # Sleep for 1/2 a second
             time.sleep(.5)